stackrox/stackrox/migrator/README.md

 ### Possible migration steps

+#### Freeze current schema as needed.

+A migration shall not access current schema under `pkg/postgres/schema`.
+The migration access data in the format of its creation time and bring the format of the next migration.
+It does not evolve with the latest version and is associated with a specific sequence number (aka version).
+The frozen schema helps to keep migration separated from Central and keep the codes of migration stable.

+For the initial data push to postgres, the generated schemas under `migrator/migrations/frozenschema/v73` were used.
+The auto-generation scripts are removed to freeze the schemas after 3.73.

+In 3.74, snapshots of the schemas are taken with an on-demand basis by version.

+Starting from release 4.0, we recommend to keep frozen schemas inside a new migration:
+- If the migration does not change the schema but need to access the data of a table, it needs to freeze its schema in the migration.
+- If the migration changes the schema of a tale, it may need to freeze two versions of its schema before and after the schema change.

 #### Create or upgrade the schema of a table.

+If your new migration need to change the Postgres schema, use the following statement to apply frozen schema.

 ```go
 pgutils.CreateTableFromModel(context.Background(), gormDB, frozenSchema.CreateTableCollectionsStmt)
 ```

-Note: the schema should be the Postgres schema at the version of migration.
-It does not evolve with the latest version and is associated with a specific sequence number (aka version).

-For the initial data push to postgres, the auto-generated schemas under `pkg/postgres/schema` were used.

-Starting with release 3.73, snapshots of the schemas will be taken for each release of Postgres Datastore.

 #### Access data